FloatinSeine/Log4Net.RavenDbAsyncAppender/README.md

 ConnectionString the name of the connection string to use to connect to the RavenDB server

 SlidingFlush the number of seconds to wait until the next automatic flush occurs after the last Buffer Flush.
-If set to 0 then no timeer is created.
+If set to 0 then no timer is created.

 BufferSize is used to change the default requests that is used on a IDocumentSession.